-And this held true regardless of gender, age, socioeconomic status, health and physical fitness.The likelihood of reporting good health or high well-being became significantly greater when contact with a natural environment exceeded 2 hours a week.Click To Tweet
+And this held true regardless of gender, age, socioeconomic status, health, and physical fitness.The likelihood of reporting good health or high well-being became significantly greater when contact with a natural environment exceeded 2 hours a week.Click To Tweet

 These benefits also seemed to peak between 3-5 hours a week with less impact thereafter.

 Interestingly, how we accumulate our time in nature may not matter so much.
-The study suggested a longer block of time in a natural environment may be no different to shorter, more frequent ones.
+The study suggested a longer block of time in a natural environment may be no different from shorter, more frequent ones.

 And as much as modern living seems to revolve around being indoors it’s important to keep these things in perspective.
-If we can begin to cultivate more time outdoors we may just give our sense of health and wellbeing and huge boost.
+If we can begin to cultivate more time outdoors we may just give our sense of health and wellbeing and a huge boost.
 After all, it’s literally out there waiting for us.